SQM2021/SQM2021.github.io/_pages/general-info/accomodation.md

 **Notes**

 * The special offers are only for the conference participants.
-* The rates include 10% service charge and 10% government tax.
+* The rates include a 10% service charge and 10% government tax.
-* Check-in time is 3 p.m, and check-out time is 11:30 a.m.
-All late checkouts will be charged with following fee:
+* Check-in time is 3 p.m, and checkout time is 11:30 a.m.
+All late checkout will be charged with the following fee:
-  - Until 3 p.m. : 50% of the room rate
+  - Until 3 p.m.: 50% of the room rate
-  - After 3 p.m. : 100% of the room rate
+  - After 3 p.m.: 100% of the room rate
-* FREE ACCESS : Swimming pool, Fitness center, Play station zone, Kids zone
+* FREE ACCESS: Swimming pool, Fitness center, Play station zone, Kids zone
-* 50% Special Discount on admission to Sauna and Outdoor hot spring ‘Cimer’
+* 50% Special Discount on admission to Sauna and Outdoor hot spring ‘Cimer’.
 * CANCELLATION POLICY
-  - 8 days prior to Arrival date : Free cancellation
+  - 8 days prior to arrival date: Free cancellation
-  - From 7 days to 4 days prior to Arrival date : 30% of the Room charge
+  - From 7 days to 4 days prior to arrival date: 30% of the Room charge
-  - From 3 days to 2 days prior to Arrival date : 50% of the Room charge
+  - From 3 days to 2 days prior to arrival date: 50% of the Room charge
-  - From 1 days or less prior to Arrival date : No refund
+  - From 1 day or less prior to arrival date: No refund

 ### How to Apply Offer

 You can apply offer after / or during registration of SQM2022.

 * If you want to apply during registration
-  (If you’re not visa waiver and needed the invitation letter.
+  (If you do not have a visa waiver and need an invitation letter.
 And you’ll stay at Paradise Hotel)
   * At the end of section “Invitation Letter” of the registration form, there’s a URL to download the docx file to apply offer.
-  * Download the form, Fill out the form and send it to Reservation Office of Paradise Hotel([res@paradisehotel.co.kr](mailto:res@paradisehotel.co.kr))
+  * Download the form, Fill out the form and send it to the Reservation Office of Paradise Hotel([res@paradisehotel.co.kr](mailto:res@paradisehotel.co.kr))
 * If you want to apply after registration
-  * After registration (including payment), the menu **"Special Offer of Paradise Hotel"** is appeared (only registered user can see)
+  * After registration (including payment), the menu **"Special Offer of Paradise Hotel"** is appeared (only registered users can see it)
   * You can choose how to reserve the hotel.
 (Follow the procedure offered.)

 These are important dates related to applying for the offer.